a woman holding a 90s camcorder

 Specialized Vintage Electronics Stores

 Specialized vintage electronics stores like B&H Photo offer tons of options that are refurbished or in exceptional condition.
-Many offer guaranteed, sell additional parts, and offer extra services too.
+Many offer guarantees, sell additional parts, and offer extra services too.
 Plus, they also sell other neat items like 8mm film cameras, old SD cards for use in 90s and 2000s camcorders, old film projectors, and so much more!

 Local Thrift Stores and Flea Markets